 Click this link to generate your personal reference number and include it in our online form.
 We can process your case even without a reference number, but having one makes communication with Meta faster and more efficient – which also benefits you during the complaint process.

-If you would like to submit your case through our procedure free of charge, wish to use our free support, you must provide certain information about your case and about yourself via our online form.
+If you would like to submit your case through our procedure, you must provide certain information about your case and about yourself via our online form.
+Our service is free of charge.
 In particular, we need screenshots of the notification about the account suspension.
-Without these, we cannot review your case.
+Without the required evidence*, it might take longer to review your case.

 Important: We can only process your case if the account suspension occurred within the last six months.